Tips to Organise Your Entire House… and Keep it Organised!

-From storage containers to drawer dividers; as the name suggests, these organisers truly help to keep things organised!
-For example, a messy drawer with random items dumped on top of each other can be neatly organised with drawer dividers, making it easier to find things and, of course, put away.
-Similarly, storage baskets and/or matching jars for your pantry are an absolute must if you want to keep things organised once and for all!
-You can even get clever when it comes to organisers by colour-coordinating them by type, frequency of use, and so on.
+From storage containers to drawer dividers; as the name suggests, these organizers truly help to keep things organized!
+For example, a messy drawer with random items dumped on top of each other can be neatly organized with drawer dividers, making it easier to find things and, of course, put away.
+Similarly, storage baskets and/or matching jars for your pantry are an absolute must if you want to keep things organized once and for all!
+You can even get clever when it comes to organizers by colour-coordinating them by type, frequency of use, and so on.

 BONUS TIP: Use labels!
 They help locate and organise items faster.

-If you’re dealing with a very disorganised space, tidying up can be overwhelming, to say the least.
-Furthermore, attempting to organise more than one room at a time only adds to the stress and frustration of the task at hand; hence, we advise focusing your attention on one room before moving onto the next.
+If you’re dealing with a very disorganized space, tidying up can be overwhelming, to say the least.
+Furthermore, attempting to organize more than one room at a time only adds to the stress and frustration of the task at hand; hence, we advise focusing your attention on one room before moving onto the next.

-Here are a few tips on how to go about organising a room:
+Here are a few tips on how to go about organizing a room:

 - Divide the room into sections